 1974: “Tin Man,” the first single from America’s fourth studio LP, Holiday, was released.
 It rose to #4 on the pop chart in November, making it the band’s fourth single to reach the US top 10.

-1974: During the first North American leg of his Diamond Dogs concert tour, David Bowie began four days of recording for his first official live album, titled David Live, at Tower Theater in Upper Darby, Philadelphia, PA.
+1974: During the first North American leg of his Diamond Dogs concert tour, David Bowie began four days of recording for his first official live album, titled David Live, at Tower Theater in Upper Darby, Philadelphia, Pennsylvania.

 2009: Robert Plant was honored as a Commander of the Order of the British Empire by Prince Charles at Buckingham Palace in England.

-Mavis Staples, R&B, soul, and gospel singer, actress, activist, and solo artist, who began her career with her family’s band The Staple Singers, was born in Chicago, IL in 1939.
+Mavis Staples, R&B, soul, and gospel singer, actress, activist, and solo artist who began her career with her family’s band The Staple Singers, was born in Chicago, IL in 1939.

-Rodriguez birthday, 1970s singer-songwriter who, despite remaining relatively unknown in the US, experienced significant success abroad, especially in South Africa, unbeknownst to him until the late 1990s, was born Sixto Diaz Rodriguez in Detroit, MI in 1942.
+Rodriguez, singer-songwriter who, despite remaining relatively unknown in the US, experienced significant success abroad, especially in South Africa, unbeknownst to him until the late 1990s, was born Sixto Diaz Rodriguez in Detroit, MI in 1942.